Canonical for Automated Theorem Proving in Lean: Canonical

 As mentioned previously, Canonical also contains reduction rules for let definitions, recursors, and projections.
 This leaves an important question as to whether the following equation should be considered violated or stuck:

-While both sides have reduced to a head symbol, we cannot be sure that the major argument to the recursor \texttt{?t} will not be assigned to 0, causing the term on the left hand side to reduce to $a$.
+While both sides have reduced to a head symbol, we cannot be sure that the major argument to the recursor \texttt{?t} will not be assigned to 0, causing the term on the left hand side to reduce to~$a$.
 For completeness, it is necessary to consider the equation stuck.
 However, if this equation is not allowed to constrain the search, then \texttt{Nat.rec} becomes a valid head symbol for almost any metavariable, as it projects into any type and does not cause equation violations.

-By default, Canonical considers such equations to be violated, but provides a \emph{program synthesis} mode where they are considered stuck, allowing Canonical to synthesize functions that speculatively use recursors and projections even in situations where there are rigid equations.
-Additionally, Canonical is forbidden from using a constructor as the head symbol of the major argument of a recursor or projection, as the resulting term would not be in canonical form.
+By default, Canonical considers such equations to be violated, which is generally the desired behavior for type-directed problems like theorem proving.
+However, Canonical additionally provides a \emph{program synthesis} mode where these equations are considered stuck, so it can synthesize functions that speculatively use recursors and projections even in situations where there are rigid equations.
+Additionally, Canonical is always forbidden from using a constructor as the head symbol of the major argument of a recursor or projection, as the resulting term would not be in canonical form.